bioball/Enumerable.js/README.md

 enumerable.extend(LinkedList.prototype);

 // option 2: use Object#create.
 NOTE: In this case, doing so will will completely
 // reassign what LinkedList.prototype is.
-In our case, we would need to define
+Here, we would need to define
-// LinkedList#add after this.
+// LinkedList#add again after this.

 LinkedList.prototype = Object.create(enumerable);
 ````